nicholasbair/ex_nylas/README.md

 {:ok, threads} = ExNylas.Threads.list(conn, %{limit: 5})
 ```

-4. Where `create/update` is supported, optionally use `build/1` (or `build!/1`) to validate data before sending to the Nylas API.
-This is strictly optional--`create/update` functions will accept either a map or a build struct.
-Build leverages [Ecto](https://hex.pm/packages/ecto) behind the scenes so fields are validated against the schema/struct definition and in the case of an error, the Ecto changeset is returned.
-Please note, this functionality is not yet well tested.
+4. Where `create/update` is supported, you can optionally use `build/1` (or `build!/1`) to validate data before sending it to the Nylas API.
+This is strictly optional — `create/update` functions accept either a map or a build struct. `build/1` leverages [Ecto](https://hex.pm/packages/ecto) behind the scenes, so fields are validated against the schema/struct definition, and on error the Ecto changeset is returned.
+Please note that this functionality is not yet well-tested.
 Example usage:
 ```elixir
 {:ok, folder} = ExNylas.Folders.build(%{name: "Hello World"})